chiedo/presentations/docs/a-primer-on-web3.md

 ## **Decentralized Cloud Infastructure** 🌐

-- Decentralized infastructure solves this
+- Decentralized cloud infastructure solves this
-- By enabling anyone to deploy their blockchains (like ethereum nodes), website frontends and static assets on the equivalent of a decentralized AWS
+- By enabling anyone to deploy their blockchain nodes, website frontends, and static assets on the equivalent of a decentralized AWS that's owned by the masses
 - First introduced by Dfinity as The Internet Computer
-- We won't talk about that much more today but wanted you to know it existed
+- We won't talk about that much more today but I did want you to know that it existed

 ---